monolithed/proposal-regular-expression-linear-time-flag/README.md

 node -e '/(a*)*b/l.test("aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaac")' --enable-experimental-regexp-engine
 ```

-**Note:** The engine only checks for unsupported patterns when run with the experimental flag.
-This demonstrates that while linear-time regex execution is possible in JavaScript, **an opt-in mechanism is required to ensure safety** without breaking existing code.
+This demonstrates that support for linear-time regex execution can be included in the standard.

 ## Does this proposal affect ECMAScript lexing?